icemobilelab/loyalty-amqp-lib/README.md

 * When there is an error in creating the connection and `maxTries` is set (to anything other than `-1`), the error will propagate to the `publish()` method.

-The library does __NOT__ emit a close even when the channel or connection is closed.
+The library does __NOT__ emit a close event when the channel or connection is closed.
-The library will automatically attempt to reconnect and emit a `reconnect` event when successful.
+The library will automatically attempt to reconnect.
+It will emit a `reconnect` event once it does.